kyon317/kyon317.github.io/README.md

 ---

-Thank you for visiting, and I hope you enjoy the journey!
+Thank you for visiting, and I hope you enjoy your stay!